 LNST in containers

-LNST supports running agents in containers at the host machine.
 Containers and networks are dynamically created based on recipe requirements.
 Containers are also automatically connected to networks.

 Requirements